creativeprojects/resticprofile/README.md

 $ resticprofile self-update
 ```

+_Please note there's an issue with self-updating from linux with ARM processors (like a raspberry pi)_

 ## Using docker image ##

 You can run resticprofile inside a docker container.
 It is probably the easiest way to install resticprofile (and restic at the same time) and keep it updated.